-NOTE 3: The full support of LPP is not required for operating only SL Positioning/Ranging; in that case only the extension of LPP, a new protocol or both is required.
+NOTE 6: The full support of LPP is not required for operating only SL Positioning/Ranging; in that case only the extension of LPP, a new protocol or both is required.

-Editor's note: The above information may be updated.
+NOTE 7: Further information may be identified in the normative phase.

-- A SL Positioning Server UE can be discovered and selected for result calculation for the case of partial coverage and out of coverage.
+- A SL Positioning Server UE can be discovered and selected for result calculation, method determination, assistant data distribution and anchor UE selectionfor the case of partial coverage and out of coverage.
+A SL Positioning Server UE can also be used in coverage, if no Ranging/SL Positioning capable LMF is available.

-Editor's note: Whether the SL Positioning Server functionalities can support more functionalities, e.g. SL Positioning/Ranging method determination, operation coordination, resource coordination and scheduling, in addition to result calculation is FFS.
+NOTE 8: Functionalities of the SL Positioning Server UE will be determined by RAN WGs.

 - Multiple UEs may be involved in a single Ranging/Sidelink Positioning session.

 - Whether measurement results or Ranging/Sidelink Positioning results are exchanged over the SR5 depends on the negotiation during the control signalling.